ploiid10/onerent-codingchallenge/README.md

 (We use ReactJS and Redux + Apollo, but feel free to use any library)

-# instruction to run
+# Instruction to run
-client directory
+-go to client directory
 1. run npm install
-server directory
+-go to server directory
 1. run npm install
 2. create database with a name "codingchallenge" or any(define databasename in server/config/config.json)
 3. npx sequelize db:migrate to create tables